SovereignCloudStack/standards/Design-Docs/flavor-naming-strategy.md

 ## Gaia-X Self-Descriptions

-The Gaia-X Self-Descriptions have started with making the legal entities behind offering transparent.
+The Gaia-X Self-Descriptions have started with making the legal entities behind offerings transparent.
 We have been contributing to pushing efforts to also expose technical details of platforms via self-descriptions.
-So this would become another avenue to having the discoverability feature on the flavors.
+So this would become another avenue to provide discoverability of the flavor properties.

 Our suggested approach is to read out the platform features (the flavor properties and `extra_specs`, also interpret the names if they are `SCS-` names) and use them to automatically generate self-descriptions.
+Some early-stage work has been done during Gaia-X Hackathon #4 and is available in the gx-self-description-generator repository.